 These are the types of mucous you will see during your menstrual cycle.

 You may notice sticky cervical mucous prior to ovulation.
 It feels sticky to your fingers when you touch it.

 As you get closer to ovulation you will notice thicker, creamy-looking cervical mucous.
 This mucous looks and feels similar to lotion.

-Eggwhite: Eggwhite cervical mucous is the term used to describe the mucous you have during ovulation.
+Eggwhite cervical mucous is the term used to describe the mucous you have during ovulation.
 It looks like eggwhites and is slippery, clear, and stretchy.

-Watery: Watery cervical mucous is wet and may be stretchy.
+Watery cervical mucous is wet and may be stretchy.
 You may notice this type of cervical mucous during ovulation or before having eggwhite cervical mucous.

-Cervical Postion and Ovulation
+Cervical Position and Ovulation

-To find your cervix you may want to be in a squatting position or have one foot on a stool.
+To find your cervix, you may want to be in a squatting position or have one foot on a stool.
 Insert one or two fingers into your vagina and push them towards the back of your vagina.
 You will reach a spot that feels firmer than the rest of your vagina.
 Your cervix may feel soft like your lips or firm like the tip of your nose.
 You may notice your cervix feeling more open or closed.

 Find a comfortable position to check your cervix, and use the same position each time you check.
 If you use a different position, you won't be able to compare the position of your cervix accurately.
 It may take you a cycle or two to determine when your cervix is softest, firmest, highest, or lowest.